-- (2) The Committee shall determine the date of registration and may admit an approved applicant in one of the following categories of registration: - (a) Student in full-time attendance at the University; - (b) Student in part-time attendance at the University; - (c) Student working externally to the University. - (3) An approved candidate shall be required to undertake a program approved by the Committee under the academic direction of a supervisor appointed by the Committee. - (4) A candidate for the course work degree of Master of General Studies shall complete satisfactorily the program of advanced study comprising formal course work and including where prescribed in course programs the submission of written work and a project report of an original investigation. - (5) A candidate for the research degree of Master of General Studies shall demonstrate ability to carry out research by the submission of a thesis embodying the results of an original investigation. - (6) At least once a year and at any other time that the Committee sees fit, the candidate's supervisor shall present to the Head of Department a report on the progress of the candidate.
-The Committee shall review the report and as a result of its review may cancel registration or take such other action as it considers appropriate. - (7) Unless otherwise recommended by the Committee, no candidate shall be awarded the degree until the lapse of four complete sessions from the date of registration. - 4.
-(1) A candidate shall give in writing to the Registrar two months' notice of intention to submit the project report or thesis - (2) A candidate for the degree shall be required to submit three copies of a project report or thesis embodying the results of the original investigation.
+- 3. (1) An application to register as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar two months before commencement of the session in which the candidate desires to commence.
+Where possible, the applicant, before submitting the application, should obtain the approval of the Head of Department of General Studies for the proposed program of study. - (2) The Committee shall determine the date of registration and may admit an approved applicant in one of the following categories of registration: - (a) Student in full-time attendance at the University; - (b) Student in part-time attendance at the University; - (c) Student working externally to the University. - (3) An approved candidate shall be required to undertake a program approved by the Committee under the academic direction of a supervisor appointed by the Committee. - (4) A candidate for the course work degree of Master of General Studies shall complete satisfactorily the program of advanced study comprising formal course work and including where prescribed in course programs the submission of written work and a project report of an original investigation. - (5) A candidate for the research degree of Master of General Studies shall demonstrate ability to carry out research by the submission of a thesis embodying the results of an original investigation. - (6) At least once a year and at any other time that the Committee sees fit, the candidate's supervisor shall present to the Head of Department a report on the progress of the candidate.
+The Committee shall review the report and as a result of its review may cancel registration or take such other action as it considers appropriate. - (7) Unless otherwise recommended by the Committee, no candidate shall be awarded the degree until the lapse of four complete sessions from the date of registration.

+(1) A candidate shall give in writing to the Registrar two months' notice of intention to submit the project report or thesis.
+Thesis or Project Report

+- (2) A candidate for the degree shall be required to submit three copies of a project report or thesis embodying the results of the original investigation.
 The candidate may also submit with the project report or thesis any work published.
-The project report or thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses and project reports. - (3) The project report or thesis must present the candidate's own account of the research.
+The project report or thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of higher degree theses and project reports. - (3) The project or thesis must present the candidate's own account of the research.
 In special cases work done conjointly with other persons may be accepted, provided the Committee is satisfied on the candidate's part in the joint research. - (4) Each candidate's project report or thesis shall be examined by at least two examiners appointed by the Professorial Board on the recommendation of the Committee. - (5) It shall be understood that the University retains the three copies of the project report or thesis submitted for examination and is free to allow the project report or thesis to be consulted or borrowed.
-Subject to the provisions of the Copyright Act, 1968, the University may issue the project report or thesis in whole or in part, in photostat, microfilm or other copyring medium. - 5.
-(1) Having considered the examiners' reports, where appropriate, and the candidate's other work, where prescribed, the Committee shall recommend whether or not the candidate should be admitted to the degree. - (2) Where a project report or thesis is not satisfactory, the Committee may approve of the project report or thesis being resubmitted in a revised form after a period of further study and research. - 6.
-An approved candidate shall pay such fees as may be determined from time to time by the Council.
+Subject to the provisions of the Copyright Act, 1968, the University may issue the project report or thesis in whole or in part, in photostat, microfilm or other copying medium. - 5.
+(1) Having considered the examiner's reports, where appropriate, and the candidate's other work where prescribed, the Committee shall recommend whether or not the candidate should be admitted to the decree.